SSWConsulting/SSW.Rules.Content/rules/storyboarding-do-you-conduct-specification-analysis-by-creating-mock-ups/rule.md

 archivedreason: null
 guid: ea408502-0f81-42b8-9ad7-0083bf125ae6
 ---
 Many user requirements can be best encapsulated in visual mockups.
 A design mockup is a visual representation that illustrates the layout, structure, and content of a product or interface before it is developed.
-A mock up can become a prototype over time but they tend to come earlier in the design process and are static images rather than interactive testing tools.
+A mockup can become a prototype over time but they tend to come earlier in the design process and are static images rather than interactive testing tools.

 <!--EndFragment-->